per1234/arduino-ci-script/README.md

 - Sketch verification exit code
 - Board error

-##### `comment_report_gist_link REPORT_GITHUB_TOKEN REPORT_GIST_ID`
+##### `publish_report_to_repository REPORT_GITHUB_TOKEN repositoryURL reportBranch reportFolder doLinkComment`
-Leave a comment on the commit with a link to the report gist when the Travis CI build begins.
-See the [instructions for Publishing job reports](publishing-job-reports) for details.
+Add the report to a repository.
+See the [instructions for publishing job reports](publishing-job-reports) for details.
 - Parameter: **REPORT_GITHUB_TOKEN** - The hidden or encrypted environment variable containing the GitHub personal access token.
+- Parameter: **repositoryURL** - The .git URL of the repository to publish the report to.
+This URL can be found by clicking the "Clone or download" button on the home page of the repository.
+The repository must already exist.
+- Parameter: **reportBranch** - The branch to publish the report to.
+The branch must already exist.
-- Parameter: **REPORT_GIST_ID** - The ID of the report gist.
+- Parameter: **reportFolder** - The the folder to publish the report to.
+The folder will be created if it doesn't exist.
+- Parameter: **doLinkComment** - `true` or `false` Whether to comment on the commit with a link to the report.

-##### `publish_report_to_gist REPORT_GITHUB_TOKEN REPORT_GIST_ID`
+##### `publish_report_to_gist REPORT_GITHUB_TOKEN REPORT_GIST_URL doLinkComment`
 Add the report to the report gist.
-See the [instructions for Publishing job reports](publishing-job-reports) for details.
+See the [instructions for publishing job reports](publishing-job-reports) for details.
 - Parameter: **REPORT_GITHUB_TOKEN** - The hidden or encrypted environment variable containing the GitHub personal access token.
-- Parameter: **REPORT_GIST_ID** - The ID of the report gist.
+- Parameter: **REPORT_GIST_URL** - The URL of the report gist.
+- Parameter: **doLinkComment** - `true` or `false` Whether to comment on the commit with a link to the report.

 #### Publishing job reports
-The script offers the option of publishing the job result reports to a GitHub [gist](https://gist.github.com/) by using the `publish_report_to_gist` function.
+The script offers the option of publishing the job result reports to a repository or GitHub [gist](https://gist.github.com/) by using the `publish_report_to_repository` or `publish_report_to_gist` functions.
 This makes it easier to view the reports or to import them into a spreadsheet program.
-You also have the option of having the link to the gist automatically.
+You also have the option of having the link to the reports automatically added in a comment to the commit being tested.
 This requires some configuration, which is described in the instructions below.

 NOTE: For security reasons reports for builds of pull requests from a fork of the repository can not be published.
-If the owner of that fork wants to publish reports they can create a GitHub token and Gist and configure the Travis CI settings for the repository following these instructions.
+If the owner of that fork wants to publish reports they can create a GitHub token (and gist if using `publish_report_to_gist`) and configure the Travis CI settings for their fork of the repository following these instructions.
 ##### Creating a GitHub personal access token
+This is required for either publishing option.
 1. Sign in to your GitHub account.
 2. Click your avatar at the top right corner of GitHub > **Settings** > **Personal access tokens** > **Generate new token**.
-3. Check **gist**.
+3. Check the appropriate permissions for the token:
+  1. If using `publish_report_to_gist` check **gist**.
-4. If you want to use the `publish_report_to_gist` feature then also check **public_repo** (for a public repository) or **repo** (for private and public repositories).
+  2. If using `publish_report_to_repository` or setting the `doLinkComment` argument of `publish_report_to_gist` check **public_repo** (for public repositories only) or **repo** (for private and public repositories).
 5. Click the **Generate token** button.
-6. When the generated token is displayed click the clipboard icon to copy the token.
+6. When the generated token is displayed click the clipboard icon next to it to copy the token.
 7. Open the settings page for your repository on the Travis CI website.
 8. In the **Environment Variables** section enter `REPORT_GITHUB_TOKEN` in the **Name** field and the token in the **Value** field.
 Make sure the **Display value in build log** switch is in the off position.
 9. Click the **Add** button.

 An alternative to using a Travis CI hidden environment variable as described above is to define the GitHub personal access token as an encrypted environment variable: https://docs.travis-ci.com/user/environment-variables/#Encrypting-environment-variables.
 ##### Creating a gist
+This is required for use of the `publish_report_to_gist` function.
 1. Open https://gist.github.com/
 2. Sign in to your GitHub account.
 3. Type an appropriate name in the **Filename including extension...** field.
 Gists sort files alphabetically so the filename should be something that will sort before the report filenames, which start at travis_ci_job_report_1.1.tsv.
 4. Add some text to the file contents box.
 5. Click **Create secret gist** if you don't want the gist to be discoverable (it can still be read by anyone who knows the URL), or **Create public gist** to make it discoverable.
-6. Copy the gist ID from the end of the URL.
+6. Copy the URL of the gist.
 7. Open the settings page for your repository on the Travis CI website.
-8. In the **Environment Variables** section enter `REPORT_GIST_ID` in the **Name** field and the gist ID in the **Value** field.
-Turn the **Display value in build log** switch to the on position.
-The gist ID is not secret and this will provide more information in the log.
+8. In the **Environment Variables** section enter `REPORT_GIST_URL` in the **Name** field and the URL of the gist in the **Value** field.
+You can turn the **Display value in build log** switch to the on position.
+The gist URL is not secret and this will provide more information in the log.
 9. Click the **Add** button.